Other Exercises

 But it did take long, seven long years

-Columbus could convince a King or a Queen
+Before Columbus could a King or a Queen

 To let him try out his idea